Moss Empires: History

 In 1964, Stoll Moss was acquired by Lew Grade; it later became part of his Associated Communications Corporation.
 ACC was acquired by Robert Holmes à Court in 1982.

 The company continues as Really Useful Theatres, formed from the sale of the Stoll Moss theatres by Janet Holmes à Court to RUG Theatres, during January 2000.
-They continue to manage six theatres, the London Palladium, Theatre Royal, Drury Lane, the Gillian Lynne Theatre, the Adelphi, Her Majesty's and the Cambridge Theatre.
+They continue to manage six theatres, the London Palladium, Theatre Royal, Drury Lane, the Gillian Lynne Theatre, the Adelphi, His Majesty's and the Cambridge Theatre.